tudat-team/tudat-space/docs/source/_src_api/simulation.rst

     propagation_setup/dynamics_types/multi_body

-The following page provides you with the difference between *conventional* and *propagated* coordinates in the propagator settings:
+The following page provides you with the difference between *conventional* and *propagated* coordinates in the propagator settings.
+It is important to keep in mind that this page covers some details which happen 'under the hood'.

 .. toctree::
     :maxdepth: 1